peterhinch/micropython-micro-gui/README.md

 # Project status

+March 2022: Add [latency control](./README.md#45-bound-variable) for hosts with SPIRAM.

-February 2022: This has had a significant upgrade to support use with only three buttons as devised by Bart Cerneels.
+February 2022: Supports use with only three buttons devised by Bart Cerneels.
 Simplified widget import.
 Existing users should replace the entire `gui` tree.

-Code has been tested on ESP32, Pi Pico and Pyboard.
+Code has been tested on ESP32, ESP32-S2, Pi Pico and Pyboard.
 This is under development so check for updates.

-Firmware V1.17 has provided a major boost to text rendering speed on color display.
-V1.17 or later is now a requirement for color displays, although there is a workround if it's impossible to upgrade.
+Firmware V1.17 or later is a requirement for color displays, although there is a workround if it's impossible to upgrade.
 See [section 1.8](./README.md#18-performance-and-hardware-notes) for details.

 # 0. Contents